Army of the Andes: Black soldiers

 The number of black soldiers in the army of San Martin was numerous and comprised the majority of the 7th, 8th and 11th Infantry Regiments.
 According to San Martin's military doctrine, colored soldiers would serve better in the infantry branch, among the three arms of the Army of the Andes.
 Blacks represented two thirds of the soldiers in the Army of the Andes.
 They were estimated at between 2,000 and 3,000 Argentine freedmen who crossed the Andes to Chile in 1817 with San Martin's force.
 Black troops were mainly recruited from freed former slaves, which Lynch estimates at a figure of 1,554 freedmen.
 Most of them were recruited in the interior provinces rather than the city of Buenos Aires.
 Of those 2,500 black soldiers who took part in the Crossing of the Andes, only 143 survived and made it back to Argentina.

-In all of these regiments, commissioned officers should have been white under the laws of the time.
+In all of these regiments, commissioned officers should have been of Spanish heritage under the laws of the time.
 But San Martin sought to change the rules so that at least the black soldiers were promoted to corporals and sergeants.
 Traditionally, the Spanish colonial army battalions were divided into castes of black slaves and free blacks, but San Martin was against segregation and believed in unifying people of color and whites, fighting as soldiers in the same unit.
 Later both regiments 7th and 8th would be unified in Peru as the black regiment of the Río de la Plata.
 The 4th Infantry Battalion would also later be converted into an all-black unit.